rsksmart/RSKIPs/IPs/RSKIP690.md

 `releaseBtc`.
 The `btcDestinationAddress` field has been a string since RSKIP326, so a bech32 or bech32m address goes in the existing field.

+`release_btc` carries the whole serialized bitcoin transaction.
+Its signature does not change, but its content now includes output scripts that were never seen before.

-Two requirements, because that string reaches the receipts trie:
+Two requirements on the emitted address, because it reaches the receipts trie:

 1. A bech32 or bech32m address MUST be emitted in lowercase.
 BIP173 permits an all uppercase form, and a different case is a different string and therefore a different receipts root.
 Base58Check